DanielOgorchock/ST_Anything/README.md

 ST_Anything
 ===========
 Turn your Arduino into an AnyThing.
-ST_Anything is an Arduino library, sketch, and DeviceType that works with your SmartThings ThingShield to create an all-in-one SmartThings device.
+ST_Anything is an Arduino library, sketch, and Device Type that works with your SmartThings ThingShield to create an all-in-one SmartThings device.

 ![screenshot](https://cloud.githubusercontent.com/assets/5206084/5608219/53df3d16-944a-11e4-9791-ce42f7334990.PNG)